tnier01/tnier01/README.md

 ### Hi there 👋

 I am a master student at the [Institute for Geoinformatics (ifgi)](https://www.uni-muenster.de/Geoinformatics/en/index.html), where I also work as a research assistant.
-As a member in the research project [Opening Reproducible Research (o2r)](https://o2r.info/), I develop possibilities to improve reproducible research with an [OJS plugin](https://github.com/o2r-project/ojs-erc-plugin).
+As a member in the research project [senseBox](https://github.com/sensebox), I develop open science based educational technologies.
 By further pursuing study projects of the master program supported by university funding programs, I am developing a [smart bird feeder](https://github.com/CountYourBirds) in a group of three students to push biodiversity monitoring using artificial intelligence.

 <!--
 **tnier01/tnier01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.